We are supporting people and businesses in the Narrabri to North Star area with opportunities to work, learn and grow their business.

 Local opportunities: Narrabri to North Star Phase 1

-Trans4m Rail is committed to creating sustainable economic development and employment opportunities for local and Indigenous businesses and individuals by maximising their opportunities to participate in Phase 1.
+Trans4m Rail is committed to creating sustainable economic development and employment opportunities for local and First Nations businesses and individuals by maximising their opportunities to participate in Phase 1.

 Scholarships for local university students